Black Friday 2020; survival of the fittest or CX’s time to evolve?

 Be insightful: Turn traffic into data, exploit your customers’ database’s full potential on your customers’ buying behavior and attitudes towards your products or services.

-Be trustworthy: With many offline customers turning to online, now is the time to showcase your level of safety; add additional layers of authentication and offer well-trusted payment methods, and don’t be shy to make the claim.
+Be trustworthy: With many offline customers turning online, now is the time to showcase your level of safety; add additional layers of authentication and offer well-trusted payment methods, and don’t be shy to make the claim.

 Stay omnichannel, with a twist: Providing a seamless and consistent single point of communication, mastering every omnichannel interaction, and handling all levels of complexity to seamlessly pick up and route conversations across channels is surely the key.
 The real differentiator though would be to be able to switch between channels to meet surging customer volumes at any point of the journey, making it easy for shoppers to get fast answers to their questions by enabling conversations anytime, anywhere, on any device.

-Bring AI to the rescue: Using AI to leverage analytics and insights, can be a winning factor or.
+Bring AI to the rescue: Using AI to leverage analytics and insights, can be a winning factor.
 Either through AI bots or even as an assistant to CS agents, AI can be the differentiating factor to get you through these times; staying human while becoming at the same time quicker and more efficient is the new equation to be solved.

 Think as one: Throw numerous campaigns to see what sticks will not do the trick anymore; segmentation, good targeting, and creativity should be the aim here and there is no better way to do it than bringing the right people in your organization together

 Take the journey: Think like a customer and assess the pain points in the customer journey as well as possible.
-Start by planning to eliminate or mitigate causes of negative experiences that can be turned into positive experiences, and in turn, trigger an emotional connection.
+Start by planning to eliminate or mitigate the causes of negative experiences that can be turned into positive experiences, and in turn, trigger an emotional connection.
 Where might feelings of stress, confusion, anxiety, and frustration emerge during the customer journey that can be preemptively solved?